Anchorage and Matanuska Valley, Alaska Child Custody Lawyers with 75+ Years of Combined Expertise

 - the length of time the child has lived in a stable, satisfactory environment and the desirability of maintaining continuity;

-- the willingness and ability of each parent to facilitate and encourage a close and continuing relationship between the other parent and the cases;
+- the willingness and ability to facilitate and encourage a continuing relationship between the other parent;

 - any evidence of domestic violence, child abuse, or child neglect in the proposed custodial household or a history of violence between the parents;